-From packaging to monitoring, every element of storage is just as important as the next and knowing the best practices for storing meat, whether fresh or frozen, is essential for your business.
+Every element of meat storage is just as important as the next and knowing the best practices for storing your produce, whether fresh or frozen, is essential for your business.

-No matter if you’re a caterer, restaurant owner, supermarket or distributor, this guide looks at the various ways you can ensure your meat is safely stored for higher quality produce.
+This guide looks at the various ways you can ensure your meat is safely stored for higher quality produce, no matter if you’re a caterer, restaurant owner, supermarket or distributor.

 Depending on whether you intend to keep your meat chilled or frozen will depend on the specific temperature requirements for your produce.
 Legally, a temperature of -18°C is required for all frozen produce but this is the absolute maximum, meaning that temperatures lower than this are the safest option.